25 Things About My Sexuality Not safe for work, in case you were wondering.

 HowlRound A journal of the theater commons

-In the Can My friend and favorite sound designer Amy is blogging her way around the world of public restrooms.
+In the Can Sound designer Amy is blogging her way around the world of public restrooms.

 Is the L Train Fucked?
 In case you need to know.